 Presidential Pets continues with a look at the beloved pets of Presidents past and present.
 Part three details President Kennedy through current President, Barack Obama.
-Be sure to check Presidential Pets, Part One and Part Three.
+(Be sure to check Presidential Pets, Part Two and Presidential Pets, Part Two).

 John F Kennedy 1961-1963